1. Data protection at a glance

 Who is responsible for data collection on this website?

 The data processing on this website is carried out by the website operator.
-You can find his contact details in the legal notice of this website.
+You can find his contact details in the section “Note on the responsible person” in this data protection declaration.

 How do we collect your data?